-Life events can introduce episodes which become interruptions to some children's development.
-The THRIVE programme supports adults in creating a differentiated provision in response to need with reparative strategies as part of systematic actions.
-Whether it is used age appropriately in early years, developmentally in Key Stage One and Two or reparatively with older children THRIVE supports emotional and social development.
-This creates a readiness for learning, an ability to show empathy and understanding of others and builds an inclusive community.
-With a programme of continuous development, our vision is for all our staff to be trained as THRIVE Licensed Practitioners and to use this insight to build healthy development, encourage pupils to increasingly self-regulate and embed strategies in social and emotional learning and positive behaviour choices, therefore underpinning academic progress.
+Life events can introduce episodes, which become interruptions to some children's development.
+The TiS programme supports adults in creating a differentiated provision in response to need with reparative strategies as part of systematic actions.

+With a programme of continuous development, our vision is for all our staff to receive regular training and to use this insight to build healthy development, encourage pupils to increasingly self-regulate and embed strategies in social and emotional learning and positive behaviour choices, therefore underpinning academic progress.

-Our THRIVE base, The Rainbow Room, is our hub for THRIVE provision and offers supportive programmes for pupils in a variety of ways across the school day.
-Find out more about THRIVE at: www.thriveapproach.co.uk
+Our TiS/Nurture base, The Rainbow Room, is our hub for this provision and offers supportive programmes for pupils in a variety of ways across the school day.